bhryniewicz/ticTacToeApp/README.md

 Also every component is named 'Styled[x]' cause of convention

-Using 'rem' values cause it's easy to divide with 'x4' For props to styled compnents add '$' before prop
+Using 'rem' values cause it's easy to divide with 'x4' For props to styled components add '$' before prop